 2. Reduce Our Consumption

 It’s undoubtedly tempting to purchase a brand-new TV or upgrade your laptop or mobile phone.
 However, it’s important to take a step back and assess whether you genuinely need the most recent model of a device before you make the purchase.
+In fact, you can avoid electronic waste by not replacing devices every time a new version comes out!

 3. Return the Item